tomtx/q-learning-demo/README.md

-# q-learning-demo
+# Q-Learning Demo
-this is a demo of Q-Learning for the introduction story about Reinforcement Learning
+> This is a demo of Q-Learning for the introduction story about Reinforcement Learning

-# requirements
+# installation
+Install the following packages in your Python 3+ environment.
 * MXNet
 * numpy
 * gym